 During the initial assessment, I identified several maladaptive patterns that John appears to have developed:

-2. Failure: Despite evidence to the contrary in many areas of his life, John expects that he will fail in achieving his goals and that he is inadequate compared to others.
+- Failure: Despite evidence to the contrary in many areas of his life, John expects to fail in achieving his goals and to be inadequate compared to others.

 Schema Therapy Treatment Plan

-• I start by educating John about blueprints, their development, and their impact on thoughts, emotions, and behaviors.
+- I start schema-focused therapy by educating John about blueprints, their development, and their impact on thoughts, emotions, and behaviors.

-• Through discussions and exercises, John becomes aware of his patterns.
+- Through discussions and schema psychotherapy exercises, John becomes aware of his patterns.
 He learns to recognize the situations that trigger them and the following emotions and behaviors.

 Schema Psychotherapy Outcome